mysensors/NodeManager/README.md

     void setInitialValue(int value);
     // [105] Invert the value to report.
 E.g. if FALLING and value is LOW, report HIGH (default: false) void setInvertValueToReport(bool value);
+	// [106] After an interrupt is triggered, the value is checked and the interrupt ignored if RISING and not HIGH or FALLING and not LOW (default: true) void setInterruptStrict(bool value);
 #if FEATURE_TIME == ON
     // [107] when keeping track of the time, trigger only after X consecutive interrupts within the same minute (default: 1) void setThreshold(int value);